 Disclaimer: This post is done on behalf of one of my generous sponsors from down-under, Arbortech.
 The opinions and experiences using their TURBOplane contained below are my own.

 Author’s note: The following post originally appears on the blog for my employer, Curiosity Advertising.
 I’ve reblogged it here because I thought it might interest fellow woodworkers and tool companies in the context of either a personal or corporate content strategy.

 The concept of content strategy has really begun to pick up steam over the last few years.
 While the idea isn’t anything new, brands and agencies have a great deal more to choose from, resulting in more to consider when developing a content strategy for their business.
 On the agency side as well as being a woodworking blogger, it’s like being a … Read More »

 Anyone who builds furniture and consumes media has probably heard of two new television shows—Spike TV’s Framework and HGTV’s Ellen’s Design Challenge.
 These are television shows that have or will hit cable this season catering to a very specific niche audience.
 At face value for any serious furniture maker, reality furniture design challenges—with unrealistic timeframes to create and build original work—seem to be an anathema to serious craftsmanship and art.
 Not to mention the hosts wouldn’t be my first choice for bringing credibility and authenticity to the concept.
-I much prefer Common in his late and passing role as Mr. … Read More »
+I much … Read More »